Image

 • visibly associated with law enforcement

-If you approach a checkpoint in McDonald County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our experienced McDonald County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
-Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.
+If you approach a checkpoint in McDonald County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our experienced McDonald County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Reach out to us online to review your case with a kind and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the McDonald County, MO area.
-A Combs Waterkotte DUI attorney near you will protect you against the court and navigate the legal process when you have been charged with driving under the influence in McDonald County or anywhere in Missouri.
-Our team of McDonald County, MO attorneys have expertise in a number of other case types, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and defend you when you have been charged with driving under the influence of alcohol or drugs in McDonald County or anywhere in Missouri.
+Our team of McDonald County, MO attorneys have expertise in a number of other kinds of cases, including:

-Click below to learn more about the different DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in McDonald County, MO can defend you.
+Learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in McDonald County, MO can defend you.

 There is no time to waste.
-If you were stopped or arrested for driving under the influence near McDonald County, MO, you need to hire a DUI attorney near you whom you can trust.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in McDonald County, MO will defend you.
-Contact our McDonald County, MO defense law firm right away to discuss your rights, your case and your future.
+If you have been stopped or arrested for driving under the influence near McDonald County, MO, you need to hire a DUI attorney near you whom you can trust.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in McDonald County, MO will protect you.
+Contact our McDonald County, MO defense law firm now to discuss your rights, your case and your future.

 View Service Areas